 Prime Day gives you the opportunity to get in front of a lot of new customers, so brand awareness is huge.
 The sales history you build up with Prime Day 2019 can help set you up to offer Lightning Deals during the holiday season—on Cyber Monday or Small Business Saturday, for example.

 When you give all these new customers a great experience, it can help spread word-of-mouth about your company and products.
 The best kind of word-of-mouth you can get is positive reviews, which brings us to our next topic.

 As mentioned above, you must have a seller rating of at least 3 stars and have a sales history to qualify for Lightning Deals.
 If your reputation leaves a bit to be desired, or your sales history on Amazon just isn’t that deep, the buzz around Prime Day can help you overcome those hurdles.

-Using a tool like ShippingEasy’s Amazon Reputation, you can quickly, easily, and automatically follow up with customers after Prime Day to get their verified feedback, in a timeframe that makes sense for your specific products.
+Using a tool like ShippingEasy’s Amazon Feedback Management tool, you can quickly, easily, and automatically follow up with customers after Prime Day to get their verified feedback, in a timeframe that makes sense for your specific products.
 As long as you’re providing a positive experience, meeting your shipping deadlines, and selling a quality product (which of course you are!), this will only help to build your business throughout the year and into the holidays.

 Once you start getting those reviews, you now have the unique opportunity to further develop your relationship with customers by responding to reviews.
 This customer service opportunity not only lets current customers know they’re being heard, it shows potential customers that you listen and care—and that matters because 44.6% of people give a brand more consideration if they respond to reviews.